100 Notable alumni of

 -

-Johann Carl Friedrich Gauss was a German mathematician, geodesist, and physicist who made significant contributions to many fields in mathematics and science.
-Gauss ranks among history's most influential mathematicians and has been referred to as the "Prince of Mathematicians".
-He was director of the Göttingen Observatory and professor at the university for nearly half a century, from 1807 until his death in 1855.
+Johann Carl Friedrich Gauss was a German mathematician, astronomer, geodesist, and physicist who contributed to many fields in mathematics and science.
+He was director of the Göttingen Observatory and professor of astronomy from 1807 until his death in 1855.
+He is widely considered one of the greatest mathematicians of all time.

 -